 Rather than shy away from addressing homelessness or blame other agencies, Leif will:

 - Construct a Mental Health Justice Center.
 We have a serious mental health crisis in our city and in our state, yet we have few facilities for those in crisis.
 We need a 200-bed facility for those battling mental illness inside and outside the criminal justice system.
-As other cities have done, this Mental Health Justice Center should be operated by the Department of Public Health, not the Sheriff’s Department, with treatment the primary focus, not incarceration.
-With the possible closure of San Francisco’s Juvenile Hall, the city could transform that facility into a designated mental health center for youth and adults.
+As other cities have done, the Department of Public Health should be the lead agency for this Mental Health Justice Center, with treatment the primary focus, not incarceration.
+With San Francisco’s Juvenile Hall nearly empty, the city could transform the unused portions of that facility into a designated mental health center for youth and adults.

 - Prosecute fraudulent evictions to keep people in their homes.
 An NBC Bay Area report recently found that at least 25% of owner move-in evictions are fraudulent, but the outgoing DA has not prosecuted a single one of those cases.
 If we create a strong deterrent against fraudulent evictions, we can prevent people from becoming homeless in the first place and focus our programs and services on the existing homeless population.